-The Wetzel Lab is looking for motivated PhD and MS students, postdoctoral scholars, and undergraduate researchers (see specific advertisements below).
+We are always looking for motivated graduate students, postdoctoral scholars, and undergraduate researchers.
 Please check out the research page for descriptions of some of the major projects happening in the lab.
 And please have a look at our publications to get an idea of the type of research we do.
-If these ideas interest you, please email me to start a conversation (email@example.com).
-I’m excited to hear from you.
+If our science interests you, please email me to start a conversation (firstname.lastname@example.org).
+It would be ideal if you could provide the following:

-- Brief cover letter describing research interests and career goals
+- Brief description of research interests and career goals

-- Sample of scientific writing (e.g., published paper, manuscript in preparation, MS or undergraduate thesis, research paper or essay from a class)
+- Sample of your writing (e.g., published paper, manuscript in preparation, thesis, paper from a class, essay)

 I look forward to hearing from you!

 In general, I am looking for people who love thinking deeply about the natural world, who love plants and insects, and who want to use science to make fundamental discoveries that are relevant for environmental issues (e.g., climate change, agricultural sustainability).
 Most of the lab’s work has a strong quantitative component, so potential lab members should either have skills in statistical and mathematical modeling or be motivated to learn them.
 Students will be expected to develop independent ecological research programs.
 These could include projects that build upon the work described on the research page or completely novel projects within the broader context of the role of variability/diversity/heterogeneity in plant–insect and tritrophic interactions.

 My mentoring philosophy is to treat mentees as junior colleagues, whose future success is my goal.
 I also strive to mentor adaptively, being hands-on when a student needs and wants close guidance and being hands-off when a student needs space to think.